 The terms subcontract, subaward, and subagreement are used interchangeably in this procedure.
 However, in the strictest sense they are distinct.
-A subcontract is issued when the originating award is a contract.
-A subaward is issued when the originating award is a grant.
+A subcontract is issued when the prime award to NMT is a contract.
+A subaward is issued when the prime award is a grant.
 The term subagreement refers to any lower tier award of financial support from a prime recipient through NMIMT to a subrecipient.
 These documents represent legal instruments used to fund companies, individuals, or institutions outside of New Mexico Institute of Mining and Technology (NMIMT) for their segments of a sponsored project awarded to the university.